Pink Floyd live performances: Dark Side of the Moon

-In 1973, the band moved Dark Side of the Moon to the second set (where it would reside through 1975), and played the album version of the piece, notably the revamped versions of "On the Run" and "The Great Gig in the Sky."
-1973 saw Pink Floyd go on two relatively short tours of the US, one in March to coincide with the release of The Dark Side of the Moon and a later one in June.
-Sandwiched between them were two nights at London's Earl's Court on 18 May and 19 May where they debuted the special effect of a plane crashing into the stage at the end of the song "On the Run".
-This was also the first year that the band took additional musicians on tour with them, unlike the earlier performances of "Atom Heart Mother" where the band would often hire local musicians.
+In 1973, the band moved Dark Side of the Moon to the second set (where it would stay through 1975), and played the album version of the piece, notably the revamped versions of "On the Run" and "The Great Gig in the Sky."
+In 1973 Pink Floyd undertook two short tours of the US, one in March to coincide with the release of The Dark Side of the Moon and one in June.
+Sandwiched between them were two nights at London's Earl's Court on 18 May and 19 May, where they debuted the special effect of a plane crashing into the stage at the end of the song "On the Run".
+This was also the first time that the band took additional musicians on tour with them.
+For earlier tour performances of "Atom Heart Mother" the band hired local musicians.

-Because of the overwhelming chart success of both The Dark Side of the Moon, which reached No. 1 in the US in late April, No. 2 in the UK, and the US-released single "Money", the nature of Pink Floyd's audiences changed in June 1973.
-David Gilmour said of the change "It was 'Money' that made the difference rather than 'The Dark Side of the Moon'.
+In June 1973, the chart success of The Dark Side of the Moon, which reached No. 1 in the US in late April, No. 2 in the UK, and the US-released single "Money", changed the nature of Pink Floyd's audiences.
+David Gilmour said, "It was 'Money' that made the difference, rather than 'The Dark Side of the Moon'.
 It gave us a much larger following, for which we should be thankful. ...
 People at the front shouting, 'Play Money!
 Gimme something I can shake my ass to!'
 We had to get used to it, but previously we'd been playing to 10,000 seaters where, in the quiet passages, you could hear a pin drop."
 They could now sell out stadiums.

-On 4 November 1973, Pink Floyd played two shows at London's Rainbow Theatre to benefit musician Robert Wyatt formerly the drummer of Soft Machine, a band they'd played with in their UFO Club days.
-Wyatt fell from a fourth floor window in June 1973, breaking his back and making him a paraplegic.
+On 4 November 1973, Pink Floyd played two shows at London's Rainbow Theatre for the benefit of musician Robert Wyatt, formerly the drummer of Soft Machine, a band they had played with in their UFO Club days.
+Wyatt fell from a fourth floor window in June 1973, breaking his back and becoming a paraplegic.
 The set list for these two shows were: